dverstandig/4180-Smart-Alarm-Clock/README.md

 TEST121212

+## Authors
+Dylan Verstandig
+Jacob Lattie
+Peter Nguyen

+## Project Overview

+The Smart Alarm Clock is a responsive user interface for quickly recieving information about your day.
+Powered by a Raspberry Pi 3 and developed with Alexa Voice Services, the Smart Alarm Clock will keep you prepared.

 You can use the [editor on GitHub](https://github.com/Dverstandig/4180-Smart-Alarm-Clock/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.